rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 #Simulation
 There are a number of reasons why we need the ability to simulate the behavior of a control system.
 * First of all, the behavior of a control system might be unintuitive or unfamiliar.
-To develop intuition for the abstract problem we can use simulations and thus get a better understanding of control problems that arise in the real-world.
+To develop intuition for the abstract problem we can use simulations and thus get a better understanding of control problems that arise in the real world.
 * In most cases it is not possible to do extensive testing and experimenting on real-world machines.
 Often they are too big, too expensive, too expensive, too dangerous or simply not available.
 And if they are available, tests will mostly be too time consuming to conduct serious experiments.
 Therefore simulations will suit better.
 * The most difficult part is to implement controllers, filters, etc. according to abstract concepts like *transfer functions*.
 Simulations can help with a better understanding and make these concepts more concrete.
 * Finally, no control system will ever be put into production unless it has proven itself to function correctly.
 Therefore, simulations are not *just for fun*, but form a crucial step in the design of a feedback control system.

-In this section of the wiki we will discuss a simulation framework that was built for this study.
+In this section of the blog we will discuss a simulation framework that was built for this study.
 Also we will go over a number of case studies by using this framework.

 ##Time
 One of the most important parts of the simulation framework is the simulation of time.
-For computer systems we are presented with a choice between two possible representations.
+For computer systems we are given a choice between two possible representations.
 We can use real time (also know as '*wall-clock*' time) where the controlled system evolves according to its own rules and dynamics, independent from control actions.
 In this case, control actions will usually occur periodically with a fixed time interval between two actions.
 Another choice is to use control time (also known as '*event time*').
 Here the system does not evolve between two control actions, hence the time is synchronous with the control actions.
 Notice that this is the type of time that was used in the earlier examples.

 In a simulation, the time is determined by the number of simulation steps.
 To convert this to a simulation of real time, we must assume that each simulation step has exactly the same duration (measured in real time).
 Therefore the steps in the simulation correspond to a certain duration in real time.
 Hence we need a conversion factor `DT` that translates simulation steps into real time durations.

 ##Simulation framework
 In order to model every component in the simulation framework, we use a `Component` trait (or interface) containing two abstract functions: `update` and `action`.
 The former is used to iterate to the component's state in the *next* simulation step, based on its current state and an update parameter `u`.
 The latter is used to calculate the action that needs to be taken at in the *current* simulation step.
 To see what is going on inside a component, another abstract function `monitor` is provided that returns a `Map[String, AnyVal]`.
 This needs to be implemented on each component.

 Furthermore it should be noticed that components can be concatenated in order to compose more complex components.
-In other words, `Component` can be viewed as a Monoid, hence the `++` operator.
-Also, we can implement `map` on a `Component` in order to apply functions to the output signal of a component.
+In other words, `Component` can be viewed as a monoid, hence the `++` operator.
+Also, we can implement `map` on a `Component` in order to apply functions to the output signal of a component (`Component` is a functor).

 ```scala
 trait Component[I, O] {